How to buy the best blood pressure monitor

 Buying a pricier model often means you're getting a wider range of features - such as the facility to memorise your readings for future reference or the ability to date and time-stamp your readings.

-Time taken to get a blood pressure reading
+How long does it take to get a blood pressure reading?

 Blood pressure monitors that store past readings